-If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a "gASCAP" message will display in the odometer or a "Check Gascap" message will display in the Electronic Vehicle Information Center (EVIC) (if equipped).
-If this occurs, tighten the fuel filler cap properly and press the TRIP ODOMETER button to turn off the message.
+If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a "Check Gascap" message will display in the Electronic Vehicle Information Center (EVIC).
+If this occurs, tighten the fuel filler cap properly and press the TRIP ODOM-ETER button to turn off the message.
 If the problem continues, the message will appear the next time the vehicle is started.